On Linear Power Control Policies for Energy Harvesting Communications: Introduction

+\item We perform a systematic analysis of the nominal additive gap and nominal multiplicative factor for the proposed optimal linear policies (see Table~\ref{tab:linear_policy_performance}).
+In particular, we show that the worst nominal multiplicative factor for both $\maximinOptimalLinear$ and $\camfOptimalLinear$ is approximately $0.6530$, a substantial improvement over the fixed-fraction policy's value of $0.5$.
+We also characterize two fundamental saddle-point structures: the nominal additive gap and the nominal multiplicative factor each induce a saddle-point structure, and the policies $\caagOptimalLinear$ and $\camfOptimalLinear$ constitute the corresponding saddle points.

+\item We investigate the optimality of the greedy policy for certain families of energy-arrival distributions.
+We establish the tightest semi-universal bounds on the battery-capacity threshold for greedy optimality (hereafter the greedy threshold), thereby confirming the tightness of the bounds in~\cite[Props.~4 and 5]{wang2021optimality}.
+We also derive tight semi-universal bounds on the greedy threshold for clipped energy-arrival distributions.
+In particular, we present a tight upper bound on the greedy threshold in terms of the MCR (see Table~\ref{tab:linear_policy_performance}). \end{itemize}

 The rest of the paper is organized as follows.
-We formulate the problem with necessary notations and definitions in Section~\ref{formulation}.
-Then in Section~\ref{maximin_optimal_linear}, we study the problem of worst-case optimal linear policy with respect to certain families of energy arrival distributions.
-Subsequently, in Section~\ref{greedy_policy}, we continue the work of \cite{wang2019optimality} on the optimality of greedy policy for certain families of energy arrival distributions.
-Finally, the paper is concluded in Section~\ref{conclusion}, and the appendices contain the proofs and numerical verification of all nontrivial results in this paper.
+Section~\ref{sec:formulation} introduces the problem formulation and notation.
+Section~\ref{sec:worst_case_optimal_linear_policies} presents three notions of optimal linear policies and their simulation-based evaluation.
+Section~\ref{sec:performance_analysis} analyzes the performance of the proposed linear policies and the greedy policy.
+Section~\ref{sec:conclusion} concludes the paper, and the appendices provide the proofs and numerical verification of all nontrivial results.
+For convenience, common notation used throughout the paper is summarized in Table~\ref{tab:notation} (see Table~\ref{tab:linear_policy_performance} for linear‑policy performance and notation).